MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### Conditional response template

-Conditional response templates enable you to author content that is selecting based on a condition.
+Conditional response templates let you author content that's selected based on a condition.
 All conditions are expressed using [adaptive expressions][3].

 #### If Else

-IF ...
-ELSEIF ...
-ELSE construct lets you to build a template that picks a collection based on a cascading order of conditions.
+The IF ELSE construct lets you build a template that picks a collection based on a cascading order of conditions.
 Evaluation is top-down and stops when a condition evaluates to `true` or the ELSE block is hit.

-Here is an example that shows the simple IF ...
-ELSE conditional response template definition.
+Here's an example that shows a simple IF ELSE conditional response template definition.

 ```markdown
 > time of day greeting reply template with conditions.